BikS2013/configuration-management/test_scripts/config-tester/README.md

 - No caching or fallback
 - Useful for comparison and debugging

+## Auto-Reload Features

+When running in development mode (`npm run dev`), the server will automatically restart when:

+- Any TypeScript file in the project changes
+- The `.env` file is modified
+- Any source file in the config-manager packages changes

+The server includes:
+- Graceful shutdown handling (SIGTERM/SIGINT)
+- Environment variable hot-reloading
+- 1-second delay to batch multiple file changes

 ## Troubleshooting

 - **Database errors**: Ensure PostgreSQL is running and accessible
 - **GitHub errors**: Verify token permissions and repository access
 - **Network errors**: Check if the server is running on port 3333
+- **Auto-reload not working**: Ensure nodemon is installed (`npm install`)